Make Your Walls Talk Using Wood & Stone Interior Design

 Similarly, look how we combined metal and wood for this client’s backsplash over her wet bar.

 Another version of wood planking is shingles.
-This treatment obviously brings a lot of texture to your room but it should be used sparingly — perhaps just one wall or with very minimal accessories.
+This interior design treatment obviously brings a lot of texture to your room but it should be used sparingly — perhaps just one wall or with very minimal accessories.

 Stone can also be applied to walls much like tile.
 But unlike tile, stone draws warmth to a room.
 Think how different the dining room below would look if the stone wall interior were just another painted wall.